acend/openshift-operations-training/content/en/docs/01/02_configuration.md

 Because the console URL is the one we probably will use the most, change the `console` route's hostname in the `openshift-console` namespace to <https://console.apps.+username+-{{% param baseDomain %}}>.
 Feel free to change any of the other route hostnames created by OpenShift.
-You can change all of them to your liking except the one for the oauth server.
+You can change all of them to your liking except the one for the OAuth server.

 ### Solution {{% param sectionnumber %}}.6: Console URL